How to fix an unresponsive script error

 Open the Browser Console

-For a script within the Web page, you can open the Firefox Browser Console, which may show what is causing the error.
-To open the error console, Press Alt to view the File Menu then select Tools, Web Developer, Browser Console or press Ctrl+Shift+J.
+For a script in the web page, you can open the Firefox Browser Console, which may show what is causing the error.
+To open the error console, press the Alt key to view the file menu, then select Tools, Web Developer, and Browser Console, or press Ctrl+Shift+J.

 In the Browser Console, look for references to a specific script or add-on that generated the error message.
 If you find a reference to an add-on that generated the error, you can disable the add-on to see if that resolves the error.

 Disable add-ons or run the browser in Safe Mode

 To see what add-on may be causing a problem, you can disable an individual add-on and see if the error persists.
 If so, then you can enable that add-on again and try disabling another.